mstable/MIPs/MIPS/mip-5.md

 Funds in SAVE will require a migration from v1 to v2 in order to continue to accrue interest.
-This will be primarily supported on the [mStable-app][5] but also incentivised with a higher APY and the free option of storing the ymUSD up in the deposit box and earning MTA.
+This will be primarily supported on the [mStable-app][5] but also incentivised with a higher APY and the free option of storing the imUSD up in the deposit box and earning MTA.

 ### Configurable Values (Via MCCP)

 <!--Please list all values configurable via MCCP under this implementation.-->

-#### ymUSD
+#### imUSD

 - Percentage of funds deposited into the third party platform
 - Destination of deposited funds, i.e. choice of third party platform